 Note: If you were unable to be inwardly silent during step 3, you’ve already collected your thoughts.
 Use step 4 for inner silence.
 Don’t skip it, even if you have to do it at an irregular time.

 Step 5: (Chime) Say, “Articulate.”
-The first person verbalizes his or her thoughts.
+The first person verbalizes his or her thoughts for one to three minutes or so.
 If you’re listening, you just listen from the empty, meditative place from step 3.
 Don’t respond.
 Save comments for later or for the Parking Lot, which is at the end of the meeting.

 Step 6: (Chime) After the first person says they’re finished, say, “Acknowledge thoughts and feelings.”
 Everyone silently notices their automatic reactions.